Little heard in public, Bannon is quiet power in Oval Office

 Bannon’s early moves to consolidate power haven’t come without pushback.

+White House spokeswoman Lindsay Walters disputed the portrayal of the call with Homeland Security, saying it was the White House that reached out and asked other agencies to take the lead.

-Still, the extent of Bannon’s influence was underscored by Trump’s striking decision over the weekend to add his name to the roster of the National Security Council, not typically the province of political advisers.
+Still, the extent of Bannon’s influence was underscored by Trump’s striking decision over the weekend to add his name to the roster of top national security hands who meet on the Principals Committee, not typically the province of political strategist.

 “Steve’s the main ideological mover of the administration.
 He’s the chief ideological officer and he has a strong point of view,” said Christopher Ruddy, the CEO of Newsmax and a friend of the president.
 “I think the bond is their world view.”